-From fixing pipes to upgrading ageing water meters and protecting our environment, there's a lot that goes into delivering clean, safe drinking water and a reliable sewer service for the Victorian community.
+From fixing pipes to upgrading ageing water meters and protecting our environment, there’s a lot that goes into delivering clean, safe drinking water and a reliable sewer service for our community.

 What your bill pays for